getAlby/lightning-publisher-wordpress/README.md

 # Bitcoin Lightning Publisher for WordPress

-Bitcoin Lightning Publisher is a Bitcoin Lightning Paywall and Donation plugin for WordPress.
+Bitcoin Lightning Publisher is a Paywall and Donation plugin for WordPress to accept instant Bitcoin Lightning payments and donations.
-It allows you to accept Bitcoin Lightning payments with your WordPress website.
-You can monetize any digital content with instant microtransactions and receive payments directly from your visitors - no need for expensive service providers.
+It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred wallet - no need for expensive service providers.

-The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations and value 4 value payments.
+The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations / Value 4 Value payments.
-Thanks to the Bitcoin Lightning Network you can create the best visitor experience with seamless one-click payments to your customers.
+Using the Bitcoin Lightning Network you can create the best visitor experience with seamless one-click payments.

 ### Features